 Anonymous Grading Policy

-Course grades assessed by exams are prepared by the faculty anonymously.
+To the maximum extent possible, course grades assessed by exams are prepared by the faculty anonymously.
 Each semester new examination numbers are given privately to students.
 Spring exam numbers are used for the following summer session exams.

 When finished assigning grades to exam numbers, the faculty member gives the list of exam numbers and matching grades to his/her support staff member who transposes the numbers to names and records letter grades on the grade roster.
 In order to ensure anonymity of grades, faculty members do not have access to the student name/exam number list until after all grades are submitted for the semester.